Gluing variations: Gluing cross-section data to Kerr data

 Thus, in spacetime dimension four, let $(\mcM,\fourg)$ be the Schwarzschild metric with non-zero mass parameter.
 We consider a null hypersurface $\mcN $ in $(\mcM,\fourg)$ with two disjoint cross-sections $\secN_1$ and $\secN_2$, say $\secN_2\subset J^+(\secN_1)$.
 On $\secN_1$ we are given spacelike vacuum data $\CSdata{\secN_1,k}$ distinct from but close to the data induced by $\fourg$.
 On $\secN_2$ we consider the family of data $\CSdata{\secN_2,k}$ arising by restriction from all Kerr metrics.
 The goal is to find null hypersurface data which interpolate between $\CSdata{\secN_1,k}$ and a sufficiently small perturbation of one of the $\CSdata{\secN_2,k}$'s in a way such that we can carry out the spacetime gluing of Theorem~\ref{T18XII22.1}.
 The result will be a spacetime metric which coincides with a Kerr metric in the right-wedge $\mcD(\thyp 2)$ of Figure~\ref{F17XII22.2c}.
 The difficulty is to arrange smallness of the perturbation of a large number of transverse derivatives of the metric at $\secN_2$.

 Now, there exists $k_0<\infty$ such that characteristic data $\CSdata{\mcN,k_0}$ which are $\epsilon$-close to the data induced by $\fourg$ will lead, through the construction of Proposition~\ref{P26XII22.1}, to a metric $\fourg_1$ which is $\epsilon$-close in $C^5$-topology to the metric $\fourg$.
 The dimension-dependent number $k_0$ can be determined in principle by chasing losses of differentiability through all the steps of the construction.
+Here one uses straightforward estimates for a hierarchical system of ODEs, where at each step a linear ODE is solved for a new field in terms of the already-determined ones.

 So let $\epsilon$ be a measure of the deviation of the data $\CSdata{\secN_1,k_0}$ from those induced by $\fourg$.

 A brute-force gluing proceeds as follows: We choose a member of the Kerr family such that $\CSdata{\secN_2,k_0}$ is $\epsilon$-close to the data induced by $\fourg$, and has the same linearly conserved radial charges as $\CSdata{\secN_1,k_0}$.
 We find any smoothly interpolating free data on $J^+(\secN_1)\cap J^-(\secN_2) \subset \mcN$ which deviate from the Schwarzschild data by $O(\epsilon)$.
 We use these data in the source terms of the transport and algebraic equations of Section~\ref{s22XII22.2}, including their transverse derivatives, to obtain a solution of these equations on $J^+(\secN_1)\cap J^-(\secN_2) $ which matches $\CSdata{\secN_2,k_0}$ up to error terms of order $\epsilon$.
 If $\epsilon$ is sufficiently small, Theorem~\ref{T18XII22.1} applies.